 Chad was diagnosed with Type One Diabetes in 1974, at the age of 23 months.
 He has been an avid biker since he was just a little guy.

-His cycling career started with BMX racing and evolved to include mountain bikes (downhill, dual slalom, and cross country).
-Recently he converted to Single Speed Mountain Biking.
+His cycling career started with BMX racing and evolved to include mountain bikes; downhill, dual slalom, cross country and eventually single speed.

 Melissa volunteered at the top of Jubilee Pass which is the turnaround point for the 2010 DV Ride to Cure Diabetes.
 In 2011 she participated as a rider in Death Valley and since then has completed 12 Rides at four locations; Death Valley Ca, Tucson Az, La Crosse Wi, Amelia Island Fl., Saratoga Springs NY, and a 100 mile MyRide in 2020 during the COVID-19 Pandemic.

 She has successfully faced the challenges that Type One Rider's need to overcome in managing their blood glucose levels during long endurance cycling events... and has done so with a smile on her face at all times - as she encourages other riders to do the same.